Colombo Racecourse

 Colombo Racecourse (කොළඹ තුරඟ තරඟ පිටිය) is a historical harness racing course in the Cinnamon Gardens, Colombo.
 During the Second World War, it was used as a temporary airfield.
 In 2012, it was redeveloped as the Colombo Racecourse Sports Complex to become the first International Rugby Union ground in Sri Lanka to host all the national rugby union side's home matches.

-In 2014, the ground went through a major renovation, which included installation of floodlights and the conversion of a substantial part of the grandstand into a shopping and dining complex.
+In 2014, the ground went through a major renovation, which included the installation of floodlights and the conversion of a substantial part of the grandstand into a shopping and dining complex.
 The ground hosted the 2022 SAFF U-17 Championship.

 History

 Horse racing

 Officially opened for horse racing in 1893 after it was moved from the Colpitty Race Course, as one of the best in terms of design, facilities, and size in the East.
 In 1922 a totalisator was installed becoming the first race course in the East to have one.

-The Colombo Turf Club was based here with its own pavilion and club house next to the grand stand.
+The Colombo Turf Club was based here with its own pavilion and clubhouse next to the grandstand.

 Airstrip

 In late 1941, World War II began in the East.
 After the fall of Singapore the Royal Navy's East Indies Station was moved to Colombo and then to Trincomalee.
 Admiral Sir Geoffrey Layton was appointed Commander-in-Chief, Ceylon with Air Vice Marshal John D'Albiac as air officer commanding, No. 222 Group RAF which was based in Ceylon.
 The order was given to construct an airfield at the Colombo Racecourse.
 D S Senanayake, Minister of Agriculture and Lands (later the 1st Prime Minister of Ceylon) was given the task of its construction.
-Consisting only of a single runway, station headquarters and the officers mess were set up in the bungalows in Cinnamon Gardens and was serviced by a newly established military hospital in the premises of Royal College Colombo.
+Consisting only of a single runway, station headquarters and the officers' mess were set up in the bungalows in Cinnamon Gardens and were serviced by a newly established military hospital in the premises of Royal College Colombo.

-Two squadrons of the Royal Air Force where based at the racecourse.
+Two squadrons of the Royal Air Force (RAF) were based at the racecourse.
 They were No. 258 Squadron RAF with Hawker Hurricanes and No. 11 Squadron RAF with Bristol Blenheims.
 When the Easter Sunday Raid occurred the Japanese bombed the RAF units at RAF Ratmalana yet passed over the Racecourse Airstrip without knowing it existed.
 This allowed the Hurricanes of No. 11 Squadron to deploy and intercept the Japanese raiders.

-The Royal Navy also established a Royal Naval Air Station (RNAS) here during the duration of the war with the name HMS Bherunda.
-882 Naval Air Squadron was based here.